hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 #### 5
 # TinyML: Multiple constraints (cost, computer power, electrical power, data security, connectivity...)

-We wish tinyML hardware cost less than a $1, did all training and analysis client-side, had 5G connectivity, ran on a coin battery for multiple years and had the computing power of a TPU, but that dream is not a reality.
+We wish tinyML hardware cost less than a dollar, did all training and analysis client-side, had 5G connectivity, ran on a coin battery for multiple years, and had the computing power of a TPU, but that dream is not a reality.
 The reality is we have constraints: In 2022 these look like:

- For hardware, we use the $60.00 USD Arduino ML Kit (Arduino Nano 33 BLE Sense with a OV7675 Camera)<br>
+ For hardware, we use the $60.00 USD Arduino ML Kit (Arduino Nano 33 BLE Sense with a OV7675 Camera),<br>
- Which is a 3.3V Nordic nRF52840 chip with 14 pins at 15 mA per pin, 64 MHz clock, 1MB flash memory and 256 KB SRAM<br>
+ which is a 3.3V Nordic nRF52840 chip with 14 pins at 15 mA per pin, 64 MHz clock, 1MB flash memory and 256 KB SRAM<br>
- For connectivity, we can use BLE or Serial:UART/I2C/SPI<br> For Machine Learning simplicity and cloud training we use <a href="https://www.an edgeimpulse.com">edgeimpusle.com</a><br>
+ For connectivity, we can use BLE or Serial:UART/I2C/SPI<br> For machine learning simplicity and cloud training, we use <a href="https://www.an edgeimpulse.com">edgeimpusle.com</a><br>
- EdgeImpulse makes it fairly easy to do: motion, sound, vision (classification and FOMO) and also regression (for size) and anomaly detection (for differences)
+ EdgeImpulse makes it fairly easy to do: motion, sound, vision (classification and FOMO) and also regression (for size) and anomaly detection (for differences).

 <img src="https://user-images.githubusercontent.com/5605614/189539237-ae66c32b-ff13-4760-af43-04d789025db3.png" width="400" />
 <br><br><br><br><br><br><br>